yochaigal/intotheodd/_posts/monsters/2021-02-19-golem-bronze.md

 stats: 20 HP, 3 Armor, 20 STR, 8 DEX, 11 WIL, fists (d10+d10)
 subtext1: " • Towering constructs made of pure bronze.
 Reassemble fire giants, and emanate strong heat."
 subtext2: " • Immune to mundane attacks and fire."
-subtext3: "When it suffers slashing or piercing damage to its STR, spurts a burning liquid, damaging the attacker for 2d6."
+subtext3: " • When it suffers slashing or piercing damage to its STR, spurts a burning liquid, damaging the attacker for 2d6."
 subtext4:
 author: xenio
 inspiration: TSR Monsters